ImageMagick/Usage-Markdown/lens/index.md

 The coefficients of the correction by barrel distortion are supplied for six focal lengths, namely 8.2 mm, 10.1 mm, 13.6 mm, 18.4 mm, 23.4 mm, 28.3 mm and 31.0 mm.
 The coefficients `a` and `c` are, for this lens, set to zero, i.e. the distortion is described only by the second-order term `b`.

-Note that many lens's will also have values for `a` and `c` parameters as well, and these should also be interpolated in a similar way.
+Note that many lenses will also have values for `a` and `c` parameters as well, and these should also be interpolated in a similar way.

 If we have a photograph `DSCN0001.jpg` taken with a Nikon Coolpix 995 set to the shortest focal length, this photograph could be corrected by ImageMagick via